 What is Captioning/CART?

-Captioning or CART (Computer-Aided Realtime Translation) is taking the spoken word and reproducing it in text format.
+Realtime Captioning/CART (Computer-Aided Realtime Translation), is taking the spoken word and reproducing it in text format.
 In addition to the spoken word, other auditory sounds may also be communicated; for example, laughter, the sound of a phone ringing, a door slamming, etc. These sounds often provide context for what is written.

 Captioning is a term that was broadly used back in the 1990s and early 2000s.
 However, since that time, in our industry "captioning" denotes voice-to-text on television broadcasts, on video recordings or on the internet.

 CART is a term that was created to denote live in-person voice-to-text services.
 CART can also be performed over the internet on a variety of platforms, including one-to-one streaming, webcasting, etc. CART is the service that is used to provide voice-to-text services in the educational setting.

 Whether we are talking about CART, captioning or even realtime captioning, these services are provided by a skilled stenographer who uses a shorthand machine, a laptop and sophisticated software to take what is spoken and create text.